 Prevention & Protection from click bombing

 If Google detects a large number of Invalid Clicks on your website, they will bring it to your notice.
 Keep an eye on the CTR or Click Through Rate.
 See the list country-wise.
-If you think you are a victim, go through your Google Analytics and server logs and black out the IP address or a country-IP temporarily.
+If you think you are a victim, go through your Google Analytics and server logs and blackout the IP address or a country-IP temporarily.

-ClickBomb Defense is a WordPress Plugin that promise to help defend your WordPress site against Click Bomb attacks, by monitoring each visitor’s activity on your website.
+ClickBomb Defense is a WordPress Plugin that promises to help defend your WordPress site against Click Bomb attacks, by monitoring each visitor’s activity on your website.
 When they reach the maximum number of clicks (which you specify in the settings area) the AdSense ads are disabled, and if you have chosen an alternative ad, that ad is displayed.
 AdSense Click-Fraud Monitoring is yet another plugin available for WordPress sites.
-Who Sees Ads is, another WordPress plugin, lets only defines visitors who can see your ads.
+Who Sees Ads is, another WordPress plugin, that lets only defines visitors who can see your ads.
 So if you set it to show your ads to only organic visitors, then only people who visit your site from search engines will see the ads – which in any case is the paying traffic.

-Using a web firewall like Sucuri or CloudFlare can also help mitigate this problem in a large way, as it can stop BOT traffic.
+Using a web firewall like Sucuri or Cloudflare can also help mitigate this problem in a large way, as it can stop BOT traffic.
 It even lets you easily control which IP or bunch of IPs or country-IPs to block.